 Please see the Free Resources section for anyone affected by anxiety due to the current Covid-19 climate.
-I am currently offering counselling at reduced fees via online platforms.
+I am currently offering counselling via online platforms.

 Hi, I'm Monica, a professionally trained and qualified counsellor and registered Member of the British Association for Counselling and Psychotherapy (MBACP), offering short term and long term, one to one talking therapy in the Bournemouth area.